Luftnachrichten Abteilung 350: Organisation

 With the outbreak of the war only two battalions were established for use in the west: W-Leit 2 and W-Leit 3 and these were immediately committed.
 Both battalions had substantial difficulties to contend with, e.g. the shortage of officers was so acute that two intercept companies had to be commanded jointly by one officer.
 The position of the Leitstellen at Luftflotte Headquarters was a difficult one.
 Contributory factors was the complete unfamiliarity of the Leitstellen commanders with Signal Intelligence processes that included the strict security of own processes that the Chi-Stelle operated on.
 Even the flying units of the Luftflotten that were interested only in combat, regarded signal intelligence with much scepticism.
 The first break in this wall of distrust was achieved through the results of monitoring Allied RT fighter traffic.

 In order to combat raids by French fighter aircraft on Germany.
 Individual intercept detachments were formed from the companies under W-Leit 3 to intercept the fighters RT traffic.
-On their ow initiative these detachments sought contact with German fighter units, to whom they communicated their observations by telephone.
+On their own initiative these detachments sought contact with German fighter units, to whom they communicated their observations by telephone.
 As the French fighter pilots talked excessively while flying, a great deal of valuable information was provided to traffic intercepts captured by German fighter control, especially since the detachments were equipped with Direction finding (DF) equipment that could pinpoint French fighters.
 The successes of Staffel and Gruppen working together with signals detachments in shooting down Allied aircraft to such an extent that Chi-Stelle became an esteemed agency whose intelligence was valued by the German Fighter Command.

 The British night attacks on Germany began in the first months of 1940.
 Usually the British bombers flew to Le Bourget during the afternoon, and then took off from there at night, flying as far as the Prague area.
 Their route was followed closely by intercept stations W-Leit 2 and W-Leit 3 through taking DF bearings on air-to-air traffic and from pilots, speaking freely.
 They flights were for propaganda and training purposes, during which leaflets were dropped.